vidbina/vidbina.github.io/_drafts/2017-12-26-terminal-in-nvim.md

 Sometimes it pays to use neovim's builtin terminals because

- - when already in neovim and in need of a terminal in order to quickly move forward with whatever it is I'm trying to do it is convenient to spawn on an get shit done.
+ - when already in neovim and in need of a terminal in order to quickly move forward with whatever it is I'm trying to do, it is convenient to spawn one and get shit done :poop:
- - moving the neovim window around between workspaces or displays will always keep the related terminal close (i.e: I don't have to move two windows around that are closely related :wink:).
+ - moving the neovim window around between workspaces or displays will always keep the related terminal close (i.e: I don't have to move two windows around) or consider how to move the editor into a tmux session and then split it
- - if I have to confine the entire workflow for something I'm doing to a single "window" I don't have to move this terminal session into a tmux session and then split or perform some WM-fu to take care of this
+ - yanking text between buffers is a breeze

 Start a neovim terminal through the `:terminal` command in neovim.
 You'll get dropped into insert mode so do yourself a favor and use the